Barksdale Hamlett: Army Vice Chief of Staff

 In January 1960, Hamlett assumed duties as assistant deputy chief of staff for military operations.
-Twelve months later, he was elevated to deputy chief of staff, and was promoted to lieutenant general on March 11, 1961.
+Twelve months later, he was elevated to deputy chief of staff, and was promoted to lieutenant general on 11 March 1961.
 As deputy chief of staff for military operations he concentrated on the development of special forces and the new airmobile division.

 Promoted to full general in 1962, Hamlett was assigned as Vice Chief of Staff of the United States Army amid speculation that he would soon succeed Army chief of staff General George Decker, who was not expected to be reappointed.
 As vice chief of staff, Hamlett negotiated the creation of United States Strike Command with Air Force chief of staff General Curtis LeMay, played a key role in army operations during the Cuban Missile Crisis, and participated in the escalation of the Vietnam War.
-Reflecting on this period later, Hamlett said, "I think the most important thing was something I didn't recommend; and that was that we didn't become involved in Vietnam to the point where we would have to commit combat forces.
-I think it was a failure, and I would have to say that I shared the responsibility because I didn't see far enough ahead to speak out."
+Reflecting on this period later, Hamlett said:

 Hamlett was receptive to dissenting views about the progress of the war, most notably arranging for Lieutenant Colonel John Paul Vann to brief the Joint Chiefs of Staff (JCS).
 "Vann had a lot to say about what was going on in Vietnam, which was completely counter to the reports we were receiving through JCS channels.
 And they were so different that I wanted him to brief the Chiefs."
-On his own authority, Hamlett scheduled the briefing for July 8, 1963, but it was canceled at the last minute by army chief of staff General Earle G. Wheeler at the behest of JCS chairman General Maxwell D. Taylor, whose protégé, General Paul D. Harkins, commander of United States forces in Vietnam, was producing the optimistic reports that Vann's briefing was intended to contradict.
+On his own authority, Hamlett scheduled the briefing for 8 July 1963, but it was canceled at the last minute by army chief of staff General Earle G. Wheeler at the behest of JCS chairman General Maxwell D. Taylor, whose protégé, General Paul D. Harkins, commander of United States forces in Vietnam, was producing the optimistic reports that Vann's briefing was intended to contradict.

 In March 1964, Hamlett suffered a massive heart attack and was expected to die.
 A week later, Vice Chief of Naval Operations Admiral Claude V. Ricketts also suffered a heart attack and actually did die.
 Detecting a trend, Air Force vice chief of staff General William F. McKee visited Hamlett in the hospital and announced his own retirement.
 "Why?
 With you lying there like that, and that other fellow already dead?
 I'll be next, but I'm going to get out before it happens!"
 Hamlett and McKee both retired later that year.